marcalph/resume/resume.md

 > ## Marc ALPHONSUS

-## Machine Learning Engineer,  8+ years of experience
+## Lead/Senior Machine Learning Engineer,  9+ years of experience

 &nbsp;

-> Senior data scientist with a portfolio ranging from scoring to fraud detection, with experience in image recognition and language  modeling in agile and data driven environments.
-I'm looking for either a Tech Lead role in a team of Data Scientists or a senior Data Scientist position.
-About me : I am a product-oriented data nerd with a teamplayer mindset infused to the devops philosophy, my favorite perks in the job are the needed creativity and abstraction during model design and industrialization.
+> Senior data scientist with a portfolio ranging from scoring to fraud detection, with experience in image recognition and language modeling in agile teams.
+I'm looking lead/senior position in a mutlticultural and data driven environment.
+> About me : I am a product-oriented nerd with a teamplayer mindset infused to the devops philosophy, my favorite perks in the job are the needed creativity and abstraction during model design and industrialization.
-> If any, my expertise revolves aroung Deep Learning in particular NLP and reinforcement learning.
-Also I love code, kaggle, coffee and comics (order may vary).
+> If any, my expertise revolves aroung Deep Learning in particular NLP.
+Also I love to code, coffee and comics (order may vary).

-###### #NLP #activelearning #CV #eli5 #RL #federatedlearning
+###### #NLP #activelearning #CV #federatedlearning

 &nbsp;